Everyday Driving Tips for Everyone

 The Impact of Driving on Your Body

 Many of us spend long periods driving.
-The result often being a pain in the back, neck and shoulders.
-Being aware of these First Move tips will help keep you comfortable and injury free.
+The result often being an ache or pain in the back, neck and shoulders.
+Being aware of the following First Move tips will help keep you comfortable and injury free on your way to your destination..

 1. Listen to Your Body – Small Adjustments Matter